 As we get older, our risk of falling and getting hurt by falling drastically increases.
 It can go against our prideful nature to admit that we ourselves are now at risk of falling, but taking advantage of the technology available nowadays to keep ourselves safe can never be a bad thing.
+Detecting falls is undoubtedly critical but preventing them is the first step towards a safe home.
 There is a wide range of fall detection devices for seniors available to fit into every kind of lifestyle, so finding one that suits you is now easier than ever.

 According to the World Health Organisation (WHO), there are 646,000 fatal falls worldwide every year, and falling is the leading cause of unintentional death (after road traffic accidents).
 Falls are highest in the over-65s, and this can be for several reasons.
 As we age, our cognitive and sensory abilities decline, as does our muscle strength and ability to stabilize ourselves.

 With proper modifications of our environment, however, and by taking reasonable precautions, we can lower our risk of falling.
 In the USA, 20-30% of older people who do fall suffer moderate to severe injuries and for many of these, getting help as soon as possible is vital if we want to limit these injuries.

 Fall detection devices

 Fall detection devices have existed in some form for decades, but the rapid growth in technology since then has completely changed the landscape of types on offer.
 The primary function of fall detection devices is precisely what the name implies.
 They are designed to detect when a fall has occurred (i.e., when someone comes to rest on the ground or floor inadvertently).